 Health Risks Faced by Night Shift Workers

 To prevent further damage to your health, it is necessary to switch to healthy eating habits.
-Binging on snacks, aerated drinks, coffee are quite common among night shift workers.
+Binging on snacks, aerated drinks, and coffee is quite common among night shift workers.
 Switching to healthy alternatives can reduce the health risks.

 Sugar and salt are the two necessary evils.
 Too much sugar can lead to a number of health problems over the years.
 Night shift workers consume a lot of sweetened tea, coffee, and aerated drinks.
 The effects of white sugar and aerated drinks are, however, more damaging for night shift workers.
 The reason is your body’s ability to process sugar at night decreases.
 This is the reason why you need to avoid sweetened beverages and aerated drinks.
 Instead of aerated drinks, you can prepare a delicious smoothie loaded with fruits to stay healthy.
 Thanks to the KENT Turbo Grinder and Blender machine, you can prepare your favorite smoothie within minutes.

-Night shift workers often feel drowsy at work, of course for the obvious reasons.
-Choosing the right food items not only help in staying awake but also decreases the dependency on caffeine.
+Night shift workers often feel drowsy at work, of course for obvious reasons.
+Choosing the right food items not only helps in staying awake but also decreases the dependency on caffeine.
 Including protein-rich foods such as eggs, tuna, cottage cheese (paneer) and peanut butter can help you stay focused and increase your alertness.
-Foods that are high in carbs such as potatoes, bread have a sedating effect.
+Foods that are high in carbs such as potatoes, and bread have a sedating effect.
 An easy way to include more protein is to carry your own food instead of buying wafers or eating fast foods.
 For instance, you can pack some boiled eggs for your office.
-The smart kitchen appliances such as KENT Instant Egg Boiler machine makes it easy to boil 7 eggs in minutes.
+Smart kitchen appliances such as the KENT Instant Egg Boiler machine makes it easy to boil 7 eggs in minutes.